Mustafa Amini

-Mohammad Mustafa Amini Castillo (Dari: محمد مصطفی امينى كاستيلو, born 20 April 1993), known as Mustafa Amini, is an Australian professional soccer player who is currently a free agent, having most recently played for Perth Glory.
+Mohammad Mustafa Amini Castillo (Dari: محمد مصطفی امينى كاستيلو, born 20 April 1993), known as Mustafa Amini, is an Australian professional soccer player who plays as a midfielder for Thai League 2 club Nakhon Si United.
 He has been capped by the Australian national team.

 Born in Sydney, Amini played youth football with the Australian Institute of Sport before starting his professional career with Central Coast Mariners in the A-League.
 In 2011, Amini signed for Bundesliga club Borussia Dortmund.
 After playing only for their second team, he transferred in 2015 to Randers FC.

 Amini has appeared numerous times for the Australian U-17, U-20 and U-23 teams.
 He took part in the 2011 FIFA U-20 World Cup.

 Early life

-Born in Sydney, Australia to an Afghan Hazara father and a Nicaraguan mother, Amini grew up in the Western Sydney area.
+Born in Sydney, Australia to an Afghan father and a Nicaraguan mother, Amini grew up in the Western Sydney area.
 He attended Wentworthville Public School and Westfields Sports High School until moving to Lake Ginninderra College in the ACT while playing for the AIS, earning his Year 12 certificate in March 2010.

 Amini wears a distinctive 'afro' haircut and is fluent in Dari and Spanish.